Finding a lost pension

 What to do if you have lost your pension

 • Contact your old employers and ask for a pension statement

 • Contact your personal pension providers and ask for a statement

 • Consider paying for the unclaimed assets register: https://www.uar.co.uk/

-• Use Raindrop’s free pension finding service by clicking here
+• Use Raindrop’s find and combine pensions service by clicking here.